When we put together management training, we like to involve potential participants in the design.

-This co-creation approach has some real benefits – participants are engaged early on, and we can understand precisely what their management challenges are and ensure the training is tailored to meet their needs.
+This co-creation approach has some real benefits.
+Participants are engaged early on.
+Plus, we can understand precisely what their management challenges are.
+And also ensure the training is tailored to meet their needs.
 We also find out what their teams are like, and what approach might help them best.

 These benefits were highlighted to me again recently by one particular participant.
 Let’s call him Bob.

-Bob’s lightbulb moment was when he realised he was taking only one approach with his team – his experienced, competent team – and the team was stuck in an unhelpful dependency mode.
+That is, his experienced and competent team.
+But the team was stuck in an unhelpful dependency mode.
 Bob had lots of priorities he needed to deal with.
 But he was constantly being interrupted by up to 35 phone calls a day from his engineers asking for help, advice and reassurance.
 Things to change.

 Instead of simply answering their questions, he would get them talking and finding their own solutions.
 And the result?
 The number of calls reduced, and each took significantly less time.